Responsive HTML Tables: Presenting Data in an Accessible Way

 Accessibility improvements for Drupal tables

 In order for tables to be accessible, they always need to contain captions and headers.
-Unfortunately, the CKEditor table plugin provided by Drupal doesn't enforce this, so we did our own CKEditor 5 plugin, which makes the caption field mandatory and always adds table headers.
+Unfortunately, the CKEditor table plugin provided by Drupal doesn't enforce this, so we helped create our own CKEditor 5 plugin, which makes the caption field mandatory and always adds table headers.
 The table creation dialog looks like this:

 A table dialogue in CKEditor 5 showing the Caption field as required